-- Students will be able to know the fundamental concepts of linear algebra: Vector spaces, linear operators and matrices, four fundamental subspaces, matrix factorizations, and the solution theory of linear systems. - Students will be able to correctly analyze the solvability of linear problems in practice, and is able to solve linear systems. - Students will be able to know the fundamental concepts of calculus and classical mathematical analysis: Metric spaces, limits and convergence, continuity, and differential and integral calculus. - Students will be able to demonstrate the capability of rigorous abstract thinking, and is able to set up a rigorous mathematical proof. - Students will be able to know the key concepts of scientific computing: Accuracy, stability, computational complexity. - Students will be able to know and able to use the key elements of scientific computing, including solving linear and non-linear equations, approximation, interpolation, numerical differentiation and quadrature rules. - Students will be able to express a given problem in quantitative terms, and/or finds the appropriate set of mathematical tools to tackle the problem, and/or is able to select and implement an algorithm that leads to the solution of the problem.

-• Students will be able to communicate effectively the results to a non-expert in mathematics, and is able to put the work in the proper context.
+- Students will be able to know fundamental concepts of linear algebra: Vector spaces, linear operators and matrices, four fundamental subspaces, matrix factorizations, and the solution theory of linear systems. - Students will be able to correctly analyze the solvability of linear problems in practice, and is able to solve linear systems. - Students will be able to know the fundamental concepts of calculus and classical mathematical analysis: Metric spaces, limits and convergence, continuity, and differential and integral calculus. - Students will be able to demonstrates the capability of rigorous abstract thinking, and is able to set up a rigorous mathematical proof. - Students will be able to know the fundamentals of abstract algebra: groups, rings, fields. - Students will be able to know and is able to work effectively with the elements of abstract algebra, and use them effectively in proofs and calculations. - Students will be able to express a given problem in mathematical terms, and/or finds the appropriate set of mathematical tools to tackle the problem, and/or is able to select and implement an algorithm that leads to the solution of the problem. - Students will be able to communicate effectively the results to a non-expert in mathematics, and is able to put the work in the proper context.